-Insert hex wrench into the hole on the top center of the engine cover (as shown) or the front edge of engine cover to unlatch -Typical View
+• Insert hex wrench into the hole located on the top center of the engine cover (as shown) or the front edge of engine cover (depending on model) to unlock.

+-Typical installation shown

-NOTE: On some models there may also be screws to remove at the lower front corners.
+NOTE: On certain models, there may also be additional screws to remove at the lower front corners on each side of the engine cover.
 See following photo.

-- Remove screws on both sides of engine cover
+- Remove screws at the lower front corners on each side of the engine cover (if equipped).

--Typical View
+-Typical installation shown

-- Remove cover and set aside.
+- Remove engine cover and set aside.

-NOTE: If your coach is featured with a beverage tray, it may need to be removed to provide additional clearance to remove the engine cover.

-If the beverage tray has a drawer, it must

-If the beverage tray has a drawer, it must be removed to expose the fasteners that hold the tray to the motor cover.
+- NOTE: If your coach is featured with a beverage tray, it may need to be removed to provide additional clearance before removing the engine cover.
+If the beverage tray is equipped with a drawer, it must be removed to expose the fasteners that hold the tray to the engine cover. - To reinstall the engine cover, position the front end of the cover first, then lower the rear end.

-- To reinstall the engine cover, position the front end of the cover first, then lower the rear end.
-It is important to be sure the front edge is pushed completely forward to the radiator cover to ensure an air-tight seal. - Press the rear end of the cover down and turn the hex wrench to the right (clockwise) until the latch pulls the cover downward and stops. - Reinstall the two side screws (if equipped).
+It is important to ensure the front edge is pushed completely forward to the radiator cover to ensure an air-tight seal.

+- Press the rear end of the engine cover down and turn the hex wrench to the right (clockwise) until the latch pulls the cover downward and stops. - Reinstall the screws at the lower front corners on each side of the engine cover (if equipped).